jonike/spreadsheets-clone/README.md

-This is a very simple and collaborative Google SpreadSheets clone with server and Django frontend.
+This is a very simple and collaborative Google SpreadSheets clone with python server and Django frontend.